 It is advisable to get some burlaps from the nearest local stores and wrap your shrubs gently.
 This approach will save your landscaping from ice, winds, and the heavy snows which can wipe out your shrubs or make them crack.
 Otherwise, they are likely to become unhealthy and deformed during the spring.
-It is recommended to place small plants beneath a turned bucket or pot, and surround the young trees with shredded leaves to keep them from the cold particularly the vulnerable ones.
+It is recommended to place small plants beneath a turned bucket or pot, and surround the young trees with shredded leaves.
+This helps to keep them from the cold, particularly the vulnerable ones.

-The best way to have a pleasant looking lawn during the spring is by ventilating the greens before you lose them to death and decay.
+The best way to have a pleasant looking lawn during the spring is by ventilating the greens.
+Otherwise, you will lose them to death and decay.
 You ventilate by breaking up the compact, dry soils to allow water and nutrients to enter the ground.
-Then, endeavor to sow by spreading seed all over the lawn including the empty spaces to reduce the risk of diseases.
+Then, endeavor to sow by spreading seed all over the lawn including the empty spaces.
+This is an order to reduce the risk of diseases.
 Also, the use of fertilizer is a good idea.
 To manage weeds such as thistles and dandelions now is better than later in the summer.